-Colin Nicholson BEc, SF Fin is a private technical investor in shares, author and teacher of technical analysis based investing.
+Colin Nicholson BEc, GDAFI, SF Fin is a private investor in shares, author and teacher of investing.

 He has a bachelor's degree in Economics from Sydney University and the Graduate Diploma in Applied Finance and Investment from the Financial Services Institute of Australasia.
 In 1995 he was made a Senior Fellow of the Financial Services Institute of Australasia.

 He has been fascinated with the corporate world since before he left university in 1965.
 He has worked for both a large international company and a smaller Australian listed company, mainly as a sales and marketing manager.
 However, his passion has been the share market.
-He has invested in and traded shares on the Australian market for more than 40 years since the mid to late 1960s.
-Since April 1987, he has been self-employed, investing and trading his own money, teaching and writing.
+He has invested in and traded shares on the Australian market for over 50 years after starting in 1964.
+Since April 1987, he has been self-employed, investing his own and family money, teaching and writing.

-His approach is that of an active investor, looking to take advantage of trends running from several months to several years.
-He concentrates on second rank industrial shares and a few producing miners, because they are generally capable of greater price appreciation than blue chip stocks.
+His approach is that of an active investor, looking to take advantage of trends running for several years in bull markets.
+He has in the past concentrated on second rank industrial shares mostly, because they are generally capable of greater price appreciation than large blue chip stocks.
+However, as his capital has grown so generally has the size of the companies in which there is sufficient liquidity for him to invest.

 He has taught both fundamental and technical analysis for the Financial Services Institute of Australasia (later FINSIA and now Kaplan).
 He wrote the subject notes for E114 Technical Analysis and most of E171 Specialised Techniques in Technical Analysis.
 As Principal Lecturer for both subjects, he led a team that updated the teaching materials and set assignments and examinations for many years.
-Although he has passed this role on to others from 2003, he still lectures occasionally in FIN231 in Sydney and was judged Outstanding Presenter for 1997 by student feedback.
+He was judged Outstanding Presenter for 1997 by student feedback.

 He was an early member of the Australian Technical Analysts Association (ATAA).
 Since 1992, he has been successively Journal Editor, Secretary, Vice President and President.
 During this period, he provided leadership of a team that took the ATAA from about 50 members to over 1700 when he retired after three years as President in 2000.

-Colin has written five books.
-Building Wealth in the Stock Market and The Aggressive Investor teach his personal investment plan.
-The Psychology of Investing teaches the common errors and biasses in decision-making based on behavioural finance and much more.
-Hot Stocks 2007 and Hot Stocks 2008 build on his investment plan by teaching how he assess market risk and how he finds and analyses potential good investments.
+Colin has written six books.
+Building Wealth in the Stock Market (previously The Aggressive Investor) teach his personal investment plan.
+Think like the Great Investors (previously The Psychology of Investing) teaches the common cognitive errors and biasses in decision-making based on behavioural finance and much more.
+Hot Stocks 2007 and Hot Stocks 2008 built on his investment plan by teaching how he assesses market risk and how he finds and analyses potential good investments.

 In late 1999, he started teaching weekend Building Wealth Through Shares seminars around Australia.
 In the seminars he taught his investing plan, which he has gradually developed over the last 30 years.
 In June 2000, he presented an intensive version of his seminar in New York.

-Colin is a long time friend of Dr Alexander Elder, whose book Trading for a Living is a financial best seller since it was published in 1992 and has been translated into several languages.
+Colin is a long time friend of Dr Alexander Elder, whose book Trading for a Living (now updated and revised as The New Trading for a Living) is a financial best seller since it was published in 1992 and has been translated into several languages.
 Dr Elder's book Come into my Trading Room followed in 2002 and it expands on his methods and updates them.
 More books have followed.
 Dr Elder's appreciation of Colin's teaching ability led to him inviting Colin to teach with him at Traders' Camps in Fiji and the Dominican Republic in the Caribbean in 2000, in Vanuatu in 2001 and in Macau in 2010 and 2012.

 In October 2001, Colin brought the traders camp concept onshore.
 He ran a traders and Investors camp at Terrigal with Neil Costa, Tony Plummer and Garnett Znidaric.